Superconductivity and charge-density-wave in the Holstein model on the Penrose Lattice

-With increasing phonon frequency from $\Omega=1$ to $\Omega=4$, the SC is enhanced as evidenced by the increase of the superconducting susceptibility.
-For $\Omega=4$, the SC is enhanced with increasing {\it e}-ph coupling strength in a large parameter regime of $g$, being strongest at $g = 6$.
-The power-law fit of the inverse of susceptibility confirm the existence of long-range order of SC at ground state for $g \le 6$.
-For $\Omega=4$, the $1/\chi_{\rm SC}$ displays the feature of divergence at a relatively high temperature.
-For instance, for $g=6$, the fitting of $1/\chi_{\rm SC}$ showcases the divergence of susceptibility occurring at $T \simeq 0.06$, implying the possibility of relatively high $T_c$ of SC.
-As {\it e}-ph coupling is further increased, the SC is suppressed as revealed by the decrease of $\chi_{\rm SC}$.
-We emphasize that the fitting results of the $T_c$ are not the real transition temperature in the thermodynamic limit, as there are finite size effect.
-We present the finite size effect in SI and expect the real $T_c$ little larger than the fitting results.
+With increasing phonon frequency from $\Omega=1$ to $\Omega=4$, the SC is enhanced as evidenced by the increase of $\chi_{\rm SC}$.
+For $\Omega=4$, the SC is enhanced with increasing EPC strength in a large parameter regime, being strongest at $g = 6$.
+The power-law fit of $1/\chi_{\rm SC}$ confirms the existence of SC at the ground state for $g \le 6$.
+For $\Omega=4$, the $\chi_{\rm SC}$ displays the feature of divergence at a relatively high temperature.
+For instance, for $g=6$, the fitting of $1/\chi_{\rm SC}$ showcases the divergence of $\chi_{\rm SC}$ occurring at $T \simeq 0.06$, implying the possibility of relatively high $T_c$ of SC.
+To confirm the robustness of the fitting results, we adopted another scaling function to fit $1/\chi_{\rm SC}$ according to the Berezinskii–Kosterlitz–Thouless scaling, which renders the approximately same results of the transition temperature, see the SM~\cite{supply} As the EPC is further increased, the SC is suppressed as revealed by the decrease of $\chi_{\rm SC}$.
+Note that the fitted $T_c$ is subject to the finite size effect, which is expected to be slightly lower than the real $T_c$, see the SM~\cite{supply}.